ajsteinmetz/ajsteinmetz.github.io/index.md

 ## Recent Projects

-* [Quarks to Cosmos: Particles and Plasma in Cosmological Evolution](https://github.com/ajsteinmetz/thesis-collab-project) - We describe in the context of the particle physics (PP) standard model (SM) 'PP-SM' the understanding of the primordial properties and composition of the Universe in the temperature range 130 GeV > T > 20 keV.
+* [Quarks to Cosmos: Particles and Plasma in Cosmological Evolution](https://github.com/ajsteinmetz/thesis-collab-project) - We describe in the the understanding of the primordial properties and composition of the Universe in the temperature range 130 GeV > T > 20 keV.
 * [Fermi-Dirac Integrals in Degenerate Regimes: Novel Asymptotic Expansion](https://github.com/ajsteinmetz/fermi-distribution) - We characterize in a novel manner the physical properties of the low temperature Fermi gas in the degenerate domain as a function of temperature and chemical potential.

 ## Recent Publications